 For many years, I wanted to like restricting my diet and going to the gym, but the truth was I hated it.
 What I really desired was the freedom to eat as much food as I wanted and to never have to go to the gym.
 As a result my mind was in a constant state of tug of war between desiring to be thin and the freedom to eat and do what I truly wanted.

 What I didn’t realize was that it was possible for me to be at my ideal weight while also eating whatever I wanted and not going to the gym.
 But first, I had to redefine my ideas around tasty food and exercise.
-After becoming vegan and finding exercise I enjoy, I was able to rewire my brain to love eating healthily and exercising.
+After becoming vegan and finding exercise I enjoy, I was able to rewire my brain to enjoy eating healthily and exercising.

 Choose exercise that you love